michaelbeutler/edubase-to-pdf/README.md

 11. When everything is done, each page should be in a seperate file inside your `pages` directory.
 12. Combinde the files with any programm you like.
 (I used Adobe Acrobat Reader.)
 13. Let the app scan the PDF and detect texts.
 (I used Adobe Acrobat Reader.)

+Ps: The image was made with MS Paint.